zhujie358/ObjectTracking/hw/vga_demo/readme.md

 1. Terasic provides an example design for working with video input and output on the DE2 board, located in the `DE2_115_demonstrations/DE2_115_TV` directory of the system CD that comes with the board.
 In this demonstration is a Verilog module named `VGA_Ctrl.v` that was referenced heavily.
 2. This [video tutorial](https://www.youtube.com/watch?v=WK5FT5RD1sU).

-### Required Hardware
+### Hardware Used

-This experiment can be recreated locally by using the Quartus II and Verilog files in this directory, as well as the following hardware.
+1. Altera DE2 board (obviously)
-1. Altera DE2 board.
-The components used are just the Cyclone IV FPGA and the ADV7123.
+2. VGA cable
-2. VGA cable and a display with a VGA port.
+3. Acer LED monitor with a VGA port

 ### Challenges
 The biggest challenge faced when making this module was trying to use the parameters the Terasic demo had used.
 In the demo, a 640x480 resolution is used which requires a 25 MHz clock.
 The only clock available in the experiment top-level was the 50 MHz clock, so a clock-divider module was created to try to reduce it.
 This did not work, as the clock produced by the clock-divider was not stable enough for the VGA interface.
 Instead, a 800x600 resolution was used since it required a 50 MHz clock.
 In retrospect, the 25 MHz clock could have been taken from the TV decoder chip or generated with a PLL.